 Did you know on some airlines you can upgrade your seat when you are onboard?!
 Singaporean LLC Scoot allows this.

-If you are in Economy you can move into preferred seats, the quiet zone or even into ScootBiz for a small cost payable with a credit card.
+If you are in Economy you can move into preferred seats, the quiet zone or even into ScootBiz for a small cost payable with a credit card (follow this link for more details).

 Check where your airport is located